Tomb of Annihilation: Reception

 In Publishers Weekly's "Best-selling Books Week Ending October 2, 2017", Tomb of Annihilation was #14 in "Hardcover Nonfiction" and sold 7,152 units.

 Alex Springer, for SLUG Magazine, reported that the "Tomb of Annihilation is the type of campaign that can bring out the best—or worst—in a dungeon master" and highlighted mechanics such as new character backgrounds, exploration checks, the jungle themed creature appendix, and the lingering threat of permadeath due to the Soulmonger artifact.
-Springer wrote "When stacked up against Storm King’s Thunder, Tomb of Annihilation feels blessedly streamlined and adventure-focused.
-There are no politics to navigate, no sieges to weather—it’s just a deep dive into an unforgiving wilderness to destroy an artifact that can’t be destroyed".
+Springer wrote "When stacked up against Storm King's Thunder, Tomb of Annihilation feels blessedly streamlined and adventure-focused.
+There are no politics to navigate, no sieges to weather—it's just a deep dive into an unforgiving wilderness to destroy an artifact that can't be destroyed".

 Cameron Kunzelman, for Paste, highlighted that the adventure is unique compared to previous modules and that the jungles of Chult are designed to try and kill you.
-Kunzelman wrote "However, it is important to note that the jungles and dangers also have a slight feel of 'darkest Africa' to them, and the Chultan people are dark-skinned.
+Kunzelman wrote that "the jungles and dangers also have a slight feel of 'darkest Africa' to them, and the Chultan people are dark-skinned.
 The narrative beats in Tomb pull heavily from familiar sources like Edgar Rice Burroughs or Jules Verne, and those works have a long racialized history that is not often grappled with. [...]
 While the literary and visual content Tomb borrows from makes for interesting design and visuals, I think Wizards could have done more to interrogate those texts that they borrowed from and how they have a complicated past with general representations of 'Africa' writ large".

 Cecilia D'Anastasio, for Kotaku, highlighted that the adventure uses "dated stereotypes of African cultures" and themes of colonialism which date back to the creation of the Chult setting.
-D'Anastasio wrote "Here’s the rub: While many players I talked to enjoyed how the history and political structures of Chult were expanded in Tomb of Annihilation (and enjoyed the adventure’s plot generally), they were still unimpressed by its execution.
+D'Anastasio wrote "Here's the rub: While many players I talked to enjoyed how the history and political structures of Chult were expanded in Tomb of Annihilation (and enjoyed the adventure's plot generally), they were still unimpressed by its execution.
 Its setting is an amalgamation of African cultures, a trope frequent in 20th century media that flattens the dimensionality of human experiences on the continent, which contains hundreds of ethnic groups".

 In a review of Tomb of Annihilation in Black Gate, Andrew Zimmerman Jones said "The most recent Dungeons & Dragons 5th edition adventure book, Tomb of Annihilation [...] provides a good framework for a unleashing undead horrors upon a group of innocent fantasy adventurers."